NGO / Fundraising

 What we designed

-Make.com monitors the CRM for new gift records.
-When a qualifying gift is logged, the automation fires — pulling the donor record, matching it to the correct template and tier, assembling the render job, and dispatching the finished video via a personalised Mailchimp sequence.
+The automation layer: Make.com monitors the CRM for new gift records.
+When a qualifying gift is logged, it fires automatically — matching the donor to the correct template, assembling the render job, and dispatching the finished video via personalised Mailchimp.
+The entire flow runs unattended.

 The pipeline